9.0 Image/Sequence#

 9.1 Image Name#

 A unique alphanumeric identifier for the image.
 It is highly recommended that users develop a photo naming convention prior to entering data.
 It is important to include (at a minimum) the camera location, date, time, and image number when generating an Image Name to avoid duplicate file names.
-For example, the Deployment Name and image number would not be unique for the same deployment within Reconynx overflow file subfolders (i.e., when the number of images exceeds 9,999, another folder is created [e.g., 101MEDIA] and the numbers in the image file names begin again at img_001).
+For example, the Deployment Name and image number would not be unique for the same deployment within Reconyx overflow file subfolders (i.e., when the number of images exceeds 9,999, another folder is created [e.g., 101MEDIA] and the numbers in the image file names begin again at img_001).

 We recommend using either of the following naming conventions for Image Names: